 Have fun with profiles.
 Some stores allow you to put up a profile, which is short but still enough to put in a few sentences.
 I chose to describe what each shopkeeper looked like and I think it adds something to the club village.

 Think of creative club amenities.
 Horse Isle 3 allows for some flexibility in thought, so I’ve used that to enhance things for my members and visitors.
 For example, I bought a land parcel as close as possible to my ranch, and made sure one of the paths led to it.
 I built a breeding barn there, which is a structure anyone can use, then put a lamp post near it, and put up a sign in the club letting people know where it was.
+I also placed a water trough for use by thirsty horses.
 That way it’s something useful for visitors but isn’t a pre-designed, official club amenity.

 Pick a theme and purpose.
 One club I know of found a club area on a mountainside and picked a Greek Mythology theme.
 My own club is supposed to be a village of friendly traders who live in the jungle.
 Others focus on breeding, or competitions.
 So if you know what you most like doing, and you have some special interest that can be turned into a theme, that will lead to a cohesive club that is a pleasure to come to, and return to again and again.